ome/design/OME005/index.md

 | IFormatWriter       | Description
 | ------------------- | -------------------------------------------------------
 | setCoreMetadataList | Set the core metadata list (all series and resolutions)
-| getCoreMetadataList | Set the core metadata list (all series and resolutions)
+| getCoreMetadataList | Get the core metadata list (all series and resolutions)

 | FormatWriter    | Description